 Acknowledge areas in your life that leave you feeling incomplete and inadequate.

 This may take some digging and transparency, but it is an important step.
-Admission and acknowledge is the first step to recover and healing.
+Admission and acknowledgment is the first step to recovery and healing.
 Being honest about these areas helps us identify where we need to focus more attention to help us move forward.